viviandotdev/ObsidianVault/20 Sources/Raindrops/All bookmarks/The case against morning yoga, daily routines, and endless meetings.md

 How to maximize 10x work and avoid thoughtless daily 1x work routines

+Capitalism rewards things that are both rare and valuable.
+You make yourself rare by combining two or more “pretty goods” until no one else has your mix
 #### Highlights

 > [!quote]+ Updated on Fri Jul 05 2024 06:20:37 GMT-0400